-It’s important to understand that many factors affect teeth whitening, such as smoking, eating staining foods, and neglecting oral health.
+It’s important to understand that many factors affect teeth whitening, such as smoking, eating staining foods, and neglecting oral hygiene.
 While it may appear that oil pulling helps whiten teeth, the difference could be due to something simpler like reducing how much coffee you drink.

 What’s the Best Way to Whiten Teeth?

 It’s much easier than you think to maintain healthy white teeth.
 The American Dental Association recommends you brush your teeth twice a day and floss once daily.
-You should also see our Shelby Township dentists for teeth cleanings and oral examinations at least every 6 months.
+You should also see our Shelby Township dentists for teeth cleanings and oral examinations at least every six months.
 Following these recommendations will help remove plaque and tartar from the surface of your teeth, which helps you keep a white smile.

 We understand the appeal of whitening your teeth from the comfort of your own home, which is why we often recommend custom teeth whitening trays for our patients.
 Unlike abrasive scrubs you can concoct in your kitchen, custom whitening trays have been proven to effectively whiten teeth without destroying your enamel.
-We also offer in our office.
+We also offer Zoom teeth whitening in our office.
 Zoom whitening gives you a noticeably whiter smile in one appointment.

 Call Frank P. Ruffino DDS for an Appointment